- Our Work

 - The Reformer Blog

-The Living Wage commitment will see everyone working at Reform, regardless of whether they are permanent employees or third-party contractors and suppliers; receive a minimum hourly wage of £9.15 – significantly higher than the national minimum wage of £6.50.
+The Living Wage commitment will see everyone working at Reform, regardless of whether they are permanent employees or third-party contractors and suppliers; receive a minimum hourly wage of £10.20.

 The Living Wage is an hourly rate set independently and updated annually.
 The Living Wage is calculated according to the basic cost of living using the ‘Minimum Income Standard’ for the UK.
 Decisions about what to include in this standard are set by the public; it is a social consensus about what people need to make ends meet.